-We aspire to be a happy, confident and caring community where children are motivated to achieve their full potential in a supportive learning environment, underpinned by a strong Christian ethos.
+We aspire to be a happy, confident and caring community where children are motivated to flourish and achieve their full potential in a supportive learning environment, underpinned by a strong Christian ethos.

-1 John 4: 16: 'God is love and those who live in love live in God, and God lives in them'.
+1 John 4:16 'God is love and those who live in love live in God, and God lives in them.'

 POLICY Special Educational Needs and Disabilities Policy

-SOURCE HTS
+SOURCE Holy Trinity CE (A) Primary School

-REVIEWED BY Established by FGB in line with The New Code of Practice and Children & Families Act, May 2014 Reviewed annually in line with latest DfE guidance
+WRITTEN BY This policy was written by the SENDCO, in consultation with the staff, governors and a group of parent/carer representatives.
+Established by FGB in line with The New Code of Practice and Children & Families Act, May 2014

+REVIEWED BY Reviewed annually in line with latest DfE guidance

+REVIEWED November 2021

-APPROVED 22.01.20
+APPROVED November 2021

-REVIEW DUE Autumn 2020
+REVIEW DUE Autumn 2022